 5. You don’t breathe.
 The breath breathes

 You are not in charge of your breathing, or at least, not so much.
 Yes, you could hold your breath (for a while) and you could choose to breathe deliberately fast and shallow for a time, but fairly soon any attempt to force the breath will produce counter-measures from within.
 At the same time, with practice, it’s possible to learn to align with the breath, gently moving with it, while allowing space for it to come into its own natural depth, pace, and flow.
 Things seem to go best when we cooperate with the breath, rather than resisting or clinging to it.
 This is good training for the rest of life, over which we also have only partial control.

 6. The breath invites us to rest and recuperate

-When early humans were faced with a predator attack, the breath would quicken and the muscles would tense in preparation for fight or flight.
-If the attack was survived, there would follow a period of rest and recuperation, as the breath slowed down and the body returned to balance.
-The same reactions occur in us today, except many threats we face are chronic and ongoing (stressful jobs, noisy neighbours, long-term illness etc) and our bodies may not get much chance to come back to balance.
+When early humans faced a predator attack, the breath would quicken and the muscles would tense in preparation for fight or flight.
+If they survived the attack, there would follow a period of rest and recuperation, as the breath slowed down and the body returned to balance.
+The same reactions occur in us today, except many threats we face are chronic and ongoing (stressful jobs, noisy neighbors, long-term illness, etc) and our bodies may not get much chance to come back to balance.
 The stillness and space of mindfulness of breathing allows us to move into recovery mode, as we take some time out from the frenetic pace of activity or worry that many of us live with.
 Regular attention to the breath could save us from overheating and breakdown.